What Is The Difference Between Mild, Moderate, And Severe Psychosis?

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 The symptoms an individual experiences may vary based on the underlying cause.
-However, there are several that individuals with psychosis may share, such as hallucinations, delusions, and disorganized speech.
+However, there are several that individuals with psychosis may have in common, such as hallucinations, delusions, and disorganized speech.

 What are psychosis hallucinations?